mihaiolteanu/vuiet/README.md

 **vuiet-play-loved-tracks-similar**

     Play tracks based on artists similar to loved tracks artists.
-    Random tracks from random artists similar to a random artist from the list of user loved tracks are played.
+    Play tracks from random artists similar to a random artist from the list of user loved tracks.
-    The user loved tracks list is the one associated with the username given in the setup of the lastfm.el package.
-    The number of similar artists taken into account is equal to VUIET-ARTIST-SIMILAR-LIMIT and the number of tracks is equal to VUIET-ARTIST-TRACKS-LIMIT.

-**vuiet-pick-album** *artist*

-    Display an album from ARTIST and optionally play it.
-    The album is displayed in a dedicated buffer.
-See `vuiet-album-info' for details and active keybindings inside this buffer.

-**vuiet-play** *songs (random nil)*

-    Play everyting in the SONGS list, randomly or sequentially.
-    SONGS is a list of type ((artist1 song1) (artist2 song2) ...).

 ## Music Browser